 Having a mortgage can be a huge burden, and paying it off may be the first item on your financial to-do list.
-For those approaching retirement, the number one question I hear is… should I pay off my mortgage?
+For those approaching retirement, the most common question I hear is… “should I pay off my mortgage?”
 But competing with the desire to own your home free and clear is your need to invest for retirement, your child’s college education, or some other goal.
 So how do you choose?

 Let’s assume that you have a $300,000 30-year mortgage at 4%.
 Over the life of the loan, you would pay $216,609 in interest charges.
 For simplicity, lets also assume you do not itemize and take the standard deduction on your tax return.
 With the recent 2018 tax law changes, many taxpayers are finding themselves no longer itemizing.

 Question: Should you pay off the mortgage or invest the money?

 Total Wealth Planning Tip: Don’t always follow your emotions.

 To determine if you would come out ahead if you invested your $300,000 instead, start by looking at the after-tax rate of return.
 Let’s assume your after-tax rate of return is 6%, conservatively.
 After 30 years, $300,000 at 6% grows to $1,723,047.
 Clearly, a substantial difference between the potential earnings and the cost of borrowing.

 Keep in mind that the rate of return you’ll receive is directly related to the investments you choose.
 All investing involves risk, including the possible loss of principal, and there can be no assurance that any investment strategy will be successful.
 Investments with the potential for higher returns may expose you to more risk, so take this into account when making your decision.

 While evaluating the opportunity cost is important, you’ll also need to consider many other factors.
 The following list of questions may help you decide which option is best for you.